silverhadch/plastic-debian-build/README.md

 # Plastic Debian Package Build

+We developed an automatic way to build .deb packages in the plastic repo so this is archieved.

 This repository contains the files and configurations needed to build a Debian package for **Plastic**, an NES emulator built in Rust.

 ## Repository Contents